dbanetto/uni/project-01/report.md

 to find the golden path as they would of most likely gone a wildly different path that only would intercept at the start of the maze to the last few in the maze and having many gold paths would reduce this in larger mazes.

+### Freedom from deadlocks

+I believe there is to be no deadlocks in my solution.
+This is because the solution does not use any synchronize blocks or generic Java locks expect for a simple lock on processing a single crawler at a time to ensure mutual exclusion while working on it.
+The usage of this one lock is simple to naively check for deadlock conditions, such as ensuring the lock is released at the end of the computation of the step.

+### Freedom from starvation

+I do not believe my solution has complete freedom from starvation.
+This is because of my usage of back-offs and no way to solve them in a single step as I do not have the Java concurrency to ensure that the program will never get stuck in a loop of busy waiting.
+This can be caused by an unknown I have observed sometimes which a crawler never finds the exit after taking a path that is orders of magnitude greater than the total area of the maze but gave up hunting down the exact reason of what caused it due to time constraints.

+### Mutual Exclusion

+I designed my solution to have as small amount of absolute exclusion as possible and came down to only having to ensure mutual exclusion on crawlers that were currently being computed.
+To ensure other shared resources such as the working queue or the marks on the walls, they used other Java concurrency library data structures, such as the nonblocking queue for the working queue and atomic objects for the markings.

 ## Data